silverstee1/iplboot-Builds/README.md

-# iplboot
+# gekkoboot

-A minimal GameCube IPL
+A utilitarian bootloader for the GameCube

+Supported targets:
+- PicoBoot
+- Qoob Pro and Qoob SX
+- ViperGC and ViperGC Extreme
+- Savegame exploits
+- Swiss in-game reset (IGR)

 ## Usage

-iplboot will attempt to load DOLs from the following locations in order:
+gekkoboot will attempt to load DOLs from the following locations in order:
 - USB Gecko in Card Slot B
+- SD Gecko in Card Slot B
 - USB Gecko in Card Slot A
-- IDE-EXI SLOT A
+- SD Gecko in Card Slot A
-- IDE-EXI SLOT B
-- M.2 Loader
 - SD2SP2
-- SD Gecko in Card Slot B
-- SD Gecko in Card Slot A
-- SD in SP1

 You can use button shortcuts to keep alternate software on quick access.
-When loading from an SD card, iplboot will look for and load different filenames depending on what buttons are being held:
+When loading from an SD card, gekkoboot will look for and load different filenames depending on what buttons are being held:

  Button Held | File Loaded
 -------------|--------------